elsorino/Edit-About/README.md

-# Now available as a [Gitbook!](https://elso.gitbook.io/edit-about/)

 # Change About This Mac

 Want to show your actual CPU?
 Want an absolutely cursed image in your about this Mac?
 Follow this easy guide!

 #### Requirements

-* macOS Mojave
+* macOS Mojave/Catalina
 * Xcode for plist/hex editor
-  * Alternative plist editor of choice
+  * Alternative .plist editor of choice
   * Alternative hex editor of choice
+  * Alternate .strings editor of choice
-* [ThemeEngine](https://github.com/alexzielenski/ThemeEngine/releases) to edit .car files
+* [ThemeEngine](https://github.com/alexzielenski/ThemeEngine/releases) to edit .car files(Mojave only, see note below)
-* [iOSLocalizationEditor](https://github.com/igorkulman/iOSLocalizationEditor) to edit .strings file
 * SIP must be disabled temporarily.
 It can be reenabled afterwards

 Although this guide may work on actual Macs, no promise is made.
-This guide is intended for hackintoshes only, changes made are purely cosmetic and cannot be used to e.g upgrade to Mojave on an old Mac
+This guide is intended for hackintoshes only, changes made are purely cosmetic.

+##### Catalina Compatability

+Currently, ThemeEngine is not working on Catalina, as it is the only method I could find of editing .car files, this means you cannot currently change the icon in About this Mac.

+In addition, on Catalina, root must be mounted read/write.
+To do this paste in a terminal `sudo mount -uw /` then hit enter.
+This will prompt for your password, enter it and you will be able to change all files on your Catalina system.

 ### Preparation

 Create 2 folders in a location of your choice\(Terminal commands assume desktop\), one named backup & another folder named modified.
-The modification folder is required for some changes we will be making
+The backup folder serves as a backup obviously, while we will make actual changes in the modified folder.

-## Change icon
+## Change icon(Currently Mojave only)

 #### Prerequisite

+As stated above, ThemeEngine only works on Mojave at the moment, it is required for editing .car files

 Create or download yourself a squared, preferably 512x512 .png file you will use